 original copies for every player in your band?

 As an experienced band director, I know how students treat their sheet music.
 I also know

 that it's time for a change in the sheet music publishing business.

 Publications was not only one of the first internet-based music publishers (1996),

 but also perhaps the first to introduce the site

 licensing.concept for school band music.

-granting your school permission to LEGALLY photocopy the master parts as
+- A site-specific license granting your school permission to LEGALLY print or photocopy the score and parts as

 many times as you want (for use by your school only, of course).